adrianbr/bi_utilities/scripts/gaming/tenjin_dv_to_bq/Readme.md

 "Increment scenarios", simplified, mean that you only look for data that has changed.
 You do not do full unloads any longer and you do not need to use/pay for AWS S3 or other tools.

 - Less dependency in ETL on Tenjin DataVault updates, less overhead for engineers, fresher data Typically clients start using DataVault by following this [ETL advice](https://help.tenjin.io/t/datavault-updates-schedule/3528) and trigger their ETL job around 7AM UTC and then later at 1PM UTC.
-Data engineers have to monitor when an ETL has finished.
-With this database copier clients become less reliant on Tenjin's update schedule.
-They can run the code, say, 12 times a day.
+Data engineers have to monitor when an ETL has finished and use a per-database copy checkpoint.
+With this database copier clients become less reliant on Tenjin's update schedule and an intrerupted copy will be able to resume from the last incremented table checkpoint.
+They can run the code, say, 12 times a day, or they can stop it mid-loading and resume later.

 # How-to: Why the above 3 scenarios?